eecworld/cityworks-qa/README.md

 It should be an employee, in at least one group (probably only one group, like a system group or something), and be authorized and registered on Cityworks Server with a password.
 It doesn't need to be part of any server groups, have any inbox or XML configuration, employee relates, or anything like that.

-If you are using the tool inside a Cityworks sesion (i.e. the URL says "/cityworks/Default.aspx" or something similar), you don't need to specify a proxy user.
+If you are using the tool inside a Cityworks session (i.e. the URL says "/cityworks/Default.aspx" or something similar), you don't need to specify a proxy user.
 The current user's credentials will be used to authenticate all calls made by this tool.

 ## A Note on CustomFields.xml